ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_2020_GoG_winners/JLJC-DHS.md

  - Lawrence Barry
  - Jeffery Terry
  - Charles Bullard
 description: Streamlined the identification of criminal cases for USCIS’ Background Check Unit through collaboration with partners at the DOJ.
-The team’s work led to a more efficient and effective vetting process, freeing up time to be spent on the most critical cases.
+The team’s work led to a more efficient and effective vetting process, generating a daily average of 600 positive criminal cases, freeing up time to be spent on the most critical cases.
 filters: GoG-team dhs agency
 image: agency/Homeland_Security_Department_Seal.png
 banner: agency